 While you can dilute the sample, it does not guarantee that certain drugs will not be detected, nor does it prevent a provider from performing the test again, immediately.

-There are many better options than dilution when it comes to passing a urine test.
-A healthy diet with regular exercise and abstinence from chemicals and toxins provide the best chances of success.
+There are many better options than dilution when it comes to detoxing.
+A healthy diet with regular exercise and abstinence from chemicals and toxins provides the best chances of success.

 5-Panel Drug Test 7-Panel Test Expanded Testing Panels https://www.unitypoint.org/desmoines/filesimages/Services/Occupational%20Health/Newsletter/DrugTestPanelInfoSheetDec2011.pdf